Non-asymptotic entanglement distillation: Acknowledgments

 \section{Acknowledgments}

-We were grateful to Andreas Winter for helpful discussions about Rains bound.
+We are grateful to Charles H. Bennett, Masahito Hayashi, Yinan Li, and Andreas Winter for helpful discussions.
 We also thank Francesco Buscemi and Min-Hsiu Hsieh for reminding us of relevant results and references.
-R.D. was partly supported by the Australian Research Council, Grant No. DP120103776 and No. FT120100449.
+R.D., K.F. and X.W. were partly supported by the Australian Research Council, Grant No. DP120103776 and No. FT120100449.
 M.T. acknowledges an Australian Research Council Discovery Early Career Researcher Award, project No. DE160100821.

 \begin{appendices}